stargate/stargate/apis/sgv2-docsapi/README.md

-# Stargate Docs API V2
+# Stargate Docs API

 This project represents the stand-alone Docs API microservice for Stargate V2, extracted from monolithic Stargate V1 Coordinator.
-The project depends on [sgv2-quarkus-common](../sgv2-quarkus-common) module, which defines general common project for all Stargate V2 APIs.
+The project depends on the [sgv2-quarkus-common](../sgv2-quarkus-common) module, which provides common functionality used by all Stargate V2 APIs.

 The high-level design of the application is described in the [Document API in Stargate V2 discussion](https://github.com/stargate/stargate/discussions/1742).
 All issues related to the Docs API V2 are marked with the `stargate-v2` and `documents API` [labels](https://github.com/stargate/stargate/issues?q=is%3Aopen+is%3Aissue+label%3Astargate-v2+label%3A%22documents+API%22).